Letna Park, Beer Garden and Metronome

 The Park for a Work-out

-Letna Park is the ideal spot for a work out there is a 1.5-mile loop around the park, great for running, cycling and roller skating.
-The park features a tennis court, a place to play ping-pong and petánque, a kind of lawn bowls.
-The grounds around the Metronome have attracted the enthusiasms of skaters and parts of the area became a natural skatepark.
-It was closed in 2019 because of concerns about the stability of the construction In the summer, the park is a venue for concerts, workshops, open-air theatre and cinema.
+Letná Park is the ideal spot for a work out.
+There is a 1.5-km loop around the park, great for running, cycling and roller skating.
+The park features a tennis court and place to play ping-pong.
+In the summer, the park is a venue for concerts, workshops, open-air theatre and cinema.

 First Funicular and Electric Tram in Prague

-The Letna funicular has long since gone.
-It ran from Stefnikuv Bridge and took people to Letna Castle next to the beer garden.
-It was the first funicular in Prague, opened in 1891 and operated until 1916.
+The Letná funicular has long since gone.
+It ran from Stefnikuv Bridge and took people to Letná Castle next to the beer garden.
+This first funicular in Prague opened in 1891 and operated until 1916.
 The remains of the upper landing have been restored and now function as a look-out platform.